dudupopkhadze/typescript-lox-interpreter/README.md

-# TSLox -> TypeScript Lox Interepreter
+# TSLox -> TypeScript Lox Interpreter

  Lox is a simple dynamically typed programming language with a static scope, built-in clock and many more good features.

- TSLox is a simple typescript interpreter built from scratch.
+ TSLox is a simple  interpreter built from scratch using TS.

 # Running Lox